Xenopus: Fossil species

+There are also numerous "molecular fossil" species known today only as extinct parents of living allopolyploid species.

 Model organism for biological research

 Like many other frogs, they are often used in laboratory as research subjects.
 Xenopus embryos and eggs are a popular model system for a wide variety of biological studies.
 This animal is used because of its powerful combination of experimental tractability and close evolutionary relationship with humans, at least compared to many model organisms.

 Xenopus has long been an important tool for in vivo studies in molecular, cell, and developmental biology of vertebrate animals.
 However, the wide breadth of Xenopus research stems from the additional fact that cell-free extracts made from Xenopus are a premier in vitro system for studies of fundamental aspects of cell and molecular biology.
 Thus, Xenopus is a vertebrate model system that allows for high-throughput in vivo analyses of gene function and high-throughput biochemistry.
 Furthermore, Xenopus oocytes are a leading system for studies of ion transport and channel physiology.
-Xenopus is also a unique system for analyses of genome evolution and whole genome duplication in vertebrates, as different Xenopus species form a ploidy series formed by interspecific hybridization.
+Xenopus is also a unique system for analyses of genome evolution (espcially allopolyploidization and diploidization) in vertebrates, as different Xenopus species form a allo-ploidy series (2x, 4x, 8x, 12x) formed by interspecific hybridization.
+(For an overview of Xenopus phylogeny taking into account past hybridization events, see Figure 3 of Evans et al., 2015.)

 In 1931, Lancelot Hogben noted that Xenopus laevis females ovulated when injected with the urine of pregnant women.
 This led to a pregnancy test that was later refined by South African researchers Hillel Abbe Shapiro and Harry Zwarenstein.
 A female Xenopus frog injected with a woman's urine was put in a jar with a little water.
 If eggs were in the water a day later it meant the woman was pregnant.
 Four years after the first Xenopus test, Zwarenstein's colleague, Dr Louis Bosman, reported that the test was accurate in more than 99% of cases.
 From the 1930s to the 1950s, thousands of frogs were exported across the world for use in these pregnancy tests.

 The National Xenopus Resource of the Marine Biological Laboratory is an in vivo repository for transgenic and mutant strains and a training center.